 Buffett has long been an admirer of Amazon CEO Jeff Bezos, he admitted in an interview, and said he wished he'd bought the stock sooner.

 "Yeah, I've been a fan, and I've been an idiot for not buying" AMZN shares, Buffett told CNBC.
-Berkshire owns less than 0.01% of Amazon's shares outstanding.
+Berkshire still is an insignificant shareholder, however, boasting about 0.1% of Amazon's shares outstanding.

 Shares held: 4,333,363